Second Taiwan Strait Crisis: Background

 The conflict was a continuation of the Chinese Civil War and First Taiwan Strait Crisis.
 The Republic of China (ROC) had begun to build military installations on the island of Kinmen (Quemoy) and the Matsu archipelago.
 The Chinese People's Liberation Army (PLA) began firing artillery at both Kinmen and some of the nearby Matsu islands.

 Conflict

-On 24 and 25 August 1958 Chinese Communist forces and Taiwanese forces clashed in the vicinity of Dongding Island, which the Nationalist troops controlled.
+On 24 and 25 August 1958 Chinese Communist forces and Nationalist forces clashed in the vicinity of Dongding Island, which the Nationalist troops controlled.
 The action was seen as an attempt by the communists to land on the island.
 This was the only naval and amphibious landing action during the crisis.
 The communist forces were repelled from taking the island.
 The action has also been seen as an attempt to draw Nationalist forces away from other areas.